tfabris/TomServo/README.md

 Painting:
 ---------

 Prime and paint the parts while they are still on the supports, so that they are easier to handle.
+In addition to ensuring that each color group prints together on the same raft, I also like to glue the end of a popsickle stick to the bottom of each raft, so that I have a handle to hold during spray-painting.

 Paint colors that I used: